-Please note that all of our lectures listed here are free - but reservations are required!
+Please note that all of our lectures listed here are free - but reservations are recommended!

 Join us to learn about the marine plants and animals you can find along the Cape shoreline—mollusks, crabs, horseshoe crabs, sponges, seaweeds, and more—and hear how you can help protect their critical ecosystems.
 This is a great primer for anyone who wants to be able to share the wonders of the Cape’s beaches, salt marches, sand dunes and tide pools with kids and grandkids.

 Dr. Frank Fish is Professor of Biology at West Chester University.
 He studies the hydrodynamics of vertebrate swimming, with particular regard to propulsive modes and the evolution of aquatic mammals.
 He has authored more than 170 scholarly articles, and presented seminars at institutions such as Harvard, the National Aquarium in Baltimore, and the Smithsonian’s National Museum of Natural History.